X9hRRDys/latex-labeler/readme.md

 -   `latex-labeler-prefix`: The prefix for generated labels.
 Default is `"eq"`.

--   `latex-labeler-prefix-separator`: The separator between the prefix and counter.
+-   `latex-labeler-prefix-separator`: The separator after the prefix.
 Default is `":"`.

+-   `latex-labeler-section-separator`: The separator after the section countor.
+Default is `.`.

 -   `latex-labeler-subformat-separator`: The separator between subformat and counter.
 Default is an empty string `""`.